 Linux supports different ways to manage (start, stop, restart, enable auto-start at system boot, etc.) services, typically through a process or service manager.
 Most if not all modern Linux distributions now use the same process manager: systemd.

-In this guide, we will demonstrate how to list all running services under systemd in Linux.
+In this guide, we will demonstrate the process of listing all running services under Systemd in Linux, providing a comprehensive walkthrough for users of all experience levels.

 Listing Running Services Under SystemD in Linux